-ProQuest/Alexander Street builds and curates comprehensive, multimedia resources to meet the educational, training and research needs for behavioral and mental health programs, including counseling, social work, clinical psychology, nursing and medical.
-Our award-winning content is presented on a multimedia platform that reflects integrated methods of teaching and research with access to clinical videos, documentaries, client narratives, psychotherapy transcripts, and reference works.
+ProQuest/Alexander Street builds and curates comprehensive, multimedia resources to meet the educational, training and research needs for behavioral and mental health programs, including counseling, social work, clinical psychology, nursing, and medical.
+This award-winning content is presented on a multimedia platform that reflects integrated methods of teaching and research with access to clinical videos, documentaries, client narratives, psychotherapy transcripts, and reference works.

 Curated to meet research and training needs in the ever-expanding area of Behavioral and Mental Health, our content features more than 400 practicing counseling, social work, psychology, and mental health nursing professionals.
 Users are ensured a broad base of theoretical perspectives, presenting conditions, and focus areas.
 In addition to acquiring materials from top partners in the field, Alexander Street’s Microtraining Associates imprint develops original and exclusive content, on topics from cognitive-behavioral therapy to neuroscience to cyberbullying.